namalkanti/namalkanti.github.io/content/articles/Workshop/Arch-Logo.md

 makes version control very easy.
 So it makes sense for me to try learning OpenSCAD instead of a more conventional CAD tool.

+I'm going to use github to keep track of my files the repo is [here](https://github.com/namalkanti/Arch-Keychain-Model)

 ## Objectives
 * Use OpenSCAD to create a STL file of the Arch Linux logo as a keychain
 * Learn the basics of OpenSCAD